itsnotgunnar/zshrc-config/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project will be licensed under the MIT License, once it is more comprehensive and worth doing.

 ## Acknowledgments